A few years ago I started doing Brazilian Jiu-Jitsu. Within the first few months, it shifted from a hobby to an obsession.

 BJJ is different, though.
 A big part of it is being able to defeat bigger or stronger opponents.
 And a big part of that means being able to fight off of your back, meaning you can’t tell who is winning by who is on top.

 An armbar, where an arm is forced into a position such that pressure is applied to bend it backwards against the elbow joint (with the attacker’s hip typically as the fulcrum) is one example of a submission.
-Gripping the lapel’s of your opponents Gi with crossed hands and squeezing is another type of submission.
+Gripping the lapel’s of your opponents Gi with crossed hands and squeezing is another type of submission, cutting off the air and blood flow in their neck.
 A kimura is a painful submission that involves using both arms to lever your opponents shoulder joint in such a way that it risks ligament tears.

 Sport Jiu-Jitsu, governed by the International Brazilian Jiu Jitsu Federation (IBJFF) awards points to competitors for getting into advantageous positions throughout the match.
 Knocking your opponent to the floor, taking your opponents back, putting your knee on your opponents belly, and mounting your opponent are all worth points.
 At the highest level, these matches are exciting.
 The competitors move with explosive speed as they spin, roll, and turn to try and get a better position.